 I thought I had something when I tried artisanally brainstorming about starting something artisanal.
-I interviewed over two dozen antique store owners about the most environmentally friendly Fourdrinier Machine before I enrolled in a papermaking class just so I could have something to jot down my triple-distilled Whales Foundry ink brainstorm.
+I interviewed over two dozen antique store owners about the most environmentally friendly Fourdrinier Machine before I enrolled in a papermaking class just so I could have something to jot down my triple-distilled Whales Foundry ink brainstorm and I also got a paystub software for when I have employees as well.
 That was before I stumbled into the local Artisan’s Bookshop and saw the Artisanal Brainstormer Quarterly: The First Quarterly Magazine for the Artisanally-Minded Brainstormer.
 I’m not exaggerating when I say there were literally fives of people who had my exact idea.

 But, I wasn’t raised a quitter.
 Anything worth having is hard to get.
 I know that.
 So, I kept pushing.
 Pushing my way through the packed aisles of organic grocery stores.
 Pushing past passersby at flea markets and country fairs, all in the desperate hope of pushing my way to inspiration.
 Then, it dawned on me—an idea so simple and pure, I couldn’t believe I hadn’t thought of it sooner: Artisanal pushing.
 Nudging not with preservative-induced anger, but with all natural, deep-seated, psychosomatic rage.
 From childhood.